Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-11-THM-Intro-To-Logs.md

 **Q2: Based on the list of log formats in this task, what log format is used by the log file specified in the note from Task 2?**

-*The materials clearly list what format the Nginx web server uses by default.*
+*Hint: The materials clearly list what format the Nginx web server uses by default.*

 <details>
   <summary>Spoiler warning: Answer</summary>